 Entry Capacity means the capacity of the transmission system at the corresponding entry point.

-Entry Point means a place where gas is injected into the transmission system from the adjacent transmission system, the LNG terminal, or underground gas.
+Entry Point means a place where gas is injected into the transmission system from the adjacent transmission system, the LNG terminal, green gas production facilities or underground gas.

 Gas Input means the quantity of gas, which has been injected or intended to be injected to the transmission system at the entry point.